 No Longer Dead After Dusk

-No, it's not the title of a new zombie movie.
+No more 9-to-5, dead-after-dusk neighborhoods.
 People are moving where they work, according to Paul Levy, CEO of Philly's Center City District.
-On Monday at the International Downtown Association World Congress and 59th Annual Conference in NYC, he debuted a report he wrote for the IDA.
+This week at the International Downtown Association World Congress and 59th Annual Conference in NYC, he debuted a report he wrote for the IDA.
 From 2000 to 2010, the population of the 10 largest urban live/work areas grew twice as fast (17.2%) as the national rate (9.7%).
 And 12.9 million people, 4.2% of the population, live within one mile of the country's 231 major employment centers (downtowns and town centers, office and research parks, and districts anchored by education, healthcare, and research campuses).

-According to the report, Charlotte counts as "extremely high" in its live-work quotient, with 31.2% of residents who live within a mile of downtown also working within a mile of downtown.
-(Midtown Manhattan is No. 1 at 55.9%.)
-All together, Charlotte's population within a mile of downtown is about 89,500, and there are about 60 jobs per acre downtown--less than intense urban agglomerations like Midtown Manhattan, but more than most US cities.
+According to the report, Downtown Miami has a "high live-work quotient," with 23.9% of residents who live within a mile of downtown also working within a mile of downtown.
+(Midtown Manhattan tops that category at 55.9%.)
+All together, Miami's population within a mile of downtown is about 140,800, and there are about 52 jobs per acre in the downtown area--less than intense urban agglomerations like Midtown Manhattan, but more than most US cities.